Overview of Cloud Pak for Data as a Service

 The following image shows what the Overview page of a deployment space might look like.

 Categories are where your governance team creates and manages governance artifacts that enrich data assets in catalogs.
-Categories require the Watson Knowledge Catalog service.
+Categories require the IBM Knowledge Catalog service.

 The following image shows what a category might look like.

 You can create specialized data assets in other workspaces and move them to projects and catalogs:

 - The Watson Query service provides a workspace to virtualize data assets over many data sources.

 - The Match360 service provides a workspace to configure and explore a 360-degree view of customer data.

 The Resource hub